-Demand for hardware, cloud solutions drive $5.2 billion in revenue in first half 2020
+Demand for hardware, cloud solutions drive $5.2 billion in revenue in 1H20

 COVID-19 spurred an unprecedented demand for hardware and cloud-based solutions in the first half of 2020, as organizations sought to equip frontline workers and adopted widespread work-from-home initiatives.
 As a result, SHI generated $5.2 billion in revenue, a 6.4% increase year over year.